Windmill (chess): Torre vs. Lasker

 White concludes the windmill by taking the black queen.

-White has emerged with a material advantage, leading to a winning endgame.
+Black forked White's rook and bishop with 32...
+Kg6, but White still emerged three pawns ahead after 33.Rh3 Kxf6 34.Rxh6+ and went on to win.

 Byrne vs. Fischer

 The Game of the Century featured a windmill involving a knight and a bishop.
 The game continued from the diagrammed position as follows: